3BMLabs/building.py/docs/usage/PolyGon.md

 #### `__str__(self) -> str`

-Returns a string representation of the PolyGon instance.
+Returns a string representation of the Polygon instance.

 #### Returns:
-`str`: A string representation of the PolyGon instance.
+`str`: A string representation of the Polygon instance.

 #### Example usage:
 ```python